Beauty and the Beast (2017 film): Future

 Shortly after the release of the film, Sean Bailey said that Walt Disney Pictures would "explore possible [live-action] spin-off and prequel scenarios" for animated and live-action Disney films, including Beauty and the Beast.
 Emma Watson and Dan Stevens have both expressed interest in reprising their roles in a potential sequel or prequel to the film.

 On March 6, 2020, ABC Signature Studios announced that it was developing a limited series focused on Gaston and LeFou, for Disney+.
-Luke Evans and Josh Gad will reprise their roles from the film, and will executive produce the series alongside Eddy Kitsis and Adam Horowitz, with Gad, Kitsis and Horowitz serving as showrunners and writers for the series.
+Luke Evans and Josh Gad were set to reprise their roles from the film and executive produce the series alongside Eddy Kitsis and Adam Horowitz, with Gad, Kitsis and Horowitz serving as showrunners and writers for the series.
 Alan Menken was reported to be in talks to return as composer for the series, which he confirmed in April.
-The series will be titled Little Town, which is a nod to the lyrics of the song "Belle" from the 1991 Beauty and the Beast film.
+The series was titled Little Town, which is a nod to the lyrics of the song "Belle" from the 1991 Beauty and the Beast film.
 In June 2021, Brianna Middleton joined the cast as the female lead named Tilly.
 In January 2022, Jelani Alladin and Fra Fee joined the cast to play Jean-Michel and Prince Benoit Berlioz, respectively.
 In February 2022, Rita Ora and Sharon D. Clarke joined the cast, with the latter set to play Claire Lafayette.
-Days later, it was announced the series was postponed indefinitely due to creative and scheduling issues.
+Days later, it was announced the series was put on hold indefinitely due to creative and scheduling issues.
+On August 13, 2024, when asked about the progress of the series, Luke Evans responded that the project is "sadly... not on the table", which implies that the series is no longer moving forward.